ajaymaddela/ajay/lambda/organization.md

                     if not last_used_date:
                         last_used_date = create_date

-                    # Check if the key has not been used for 45 days
+                    # Check if the key has not been used for 5 minutes
                     if last_used_date < inactivity_threshold:
                         # Disable the access key if it's not already inactive
                         if status != 'Inactive':